 Exhibit a circuit board demonstrating parallel and series switches, including a circuit diagram; 3-way or 4-way switch circuit using DC/battery; OR a basic electrical device (examples: rocket launcher, burglar alarm, etc.).
 All projects must include a report explaining how the project was constructed and the principles demonstrated.
-Recommendations can be found on the website.
 Projects using paper clips, cardboard, thumbtacks, and brads are not eligible for state fair exhibits in electricity.
 Members wishing to exhibit these types of projects should consider exhibiting in Junk drawer Robotics 1 or 2.